mesaguy/ansible-prometheus/docs/redis_exporter_oliver006.md

     prometheus_redis_exporter_oliver006_extra_opts: []

 The version of redis_exporter_oliver006 to install.
-The default version can be found in the [redis_exporter_oliver006 variables file](../vars/software/redis_exporter_oliver006.yml) and can be used to override the default version:
+The default version can be found in the [redis_exporter_oliver006 variables file](../vars/software/redis_exporter_oliver006.yml) and the default version can be overridden using the following variable:

     prometheus_redis_exporter_oliver006_version: "1.0.0"